-The best ereaders give you access to a whole library of books, from your pocket.
-While it is unlikely ereaders will ever replace the traditional printed book, they are a fantastic innovation for those who don't have space to store all the books they want to read, or are are often travelling.
+The best ereaders give you access to a whole library of books, and many can fit in your pocket!
+And, while it's unlikely the best ebook readers will ever be able to replace the tactile, traditional printed book, they're a wonderful innovation for those who either don't have the room for a library at home, or who want reading options while travelling.

-The ereader market is dominated by Amazon's Kindles at the moment, and the Amazon bookstore certainly offers the widest range of ebooks.
-However, of the relatively few other ebook manufacturers out there, Kobo is also worth a look.
-If it is a Kindle you're after, we're likely to see some discounts over Amazon Prime Day (15-16 July).
-Our tool will pull in the cheapest prices below, or check out our Prime Day deals roundup for discounts on more creative gear.
+It's been the case for a while now that the best ereader market is dominated by Amazon Kindles, and the Amazon bookstore certainly offers the widest range of ebooks that we know of.
+However, of the relatively few other ebook manufacturers out there, Kobo stands tall.
+Of course, if it's a Kindle you're after, we're likely to see some discounts over Amazon Prime Day 2020, so we advise you bookmark this page, as our price matching tool below will pull in the cheapest prices for you.

 If you’re happy to spend a bit extra, almost everything is slightly improved on the Kindle Paperwhite when you’re comparing it to the standard Kindle.
 It has a far better display with a higher resolution and a stronger backlight, plus it comes with an improved screen tech that makes it easier to read in direct sunlight.

 The design feels more premium in the hand – although it isn’t the most high-end device on this list – and you’ve got direct access to Amazon’s book store that allows you to use services like Kindle Unlimited or get cheaper titles during Amazon’s regular book sales.
 Overall, the Kindle Paperwhite is one of the best ereaders money can buy – it’s well worth the extra money in terms of the extra features you get over the standard Kindle.